LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SPBCGS.rst

         if the print level value was invalid

    **Notes:**
       This function is intended for users that wish to monitor the linear solver progress.
 By default, the print level is 0.

-   **SUNDIALS must be built with the CMake option ``SUNDIALS_BUILD_WITH_MONITORING``, to utilize this function.**
+      **SUNDIALS must be built with the CMake option** ``SUNDIALS_BUILD_WITH_MONITORING`` **to utilize this function.**
-   See section :numref:`Installation.CMake.Options` for more information.
+      See :numref:`Installation.CMake.Options` for more information.

-For backwards compatibility, we also provide the wrapper functions, each with identical input and output arguments to the routines that they wrap:
+For backwards compatibility, we also provide the following wrapper functions, each with identical input and output arguments to the routines that they wrap:

 .. c:function:: SUNLinearSolver SUNSPBCGS(N_Vector y, int pretype, int maxl)

-   Wrapper function for :c:func:`SUNLinSol_SPBCGS()`
+   Wrapper function for :c:func:`SUNLinSol_SPBCGS`

 .. c:function:: int SUNSPBCGSSetPrecType(SUNLinearSolver S, int pretype)